up42/docs/source/going-further/api-walkthrough.rst

 .. tip::

-   Optionally and/or as an adition to follow this walkthrough you might consult the :ref:`API reference <api-specification>`.
+   Optionally and/or as an adition to following this walkthrough you might consult the :ref:`API reference <api-specification>`.